ksinha49/ai-workloads/services/summarization/README.md

   the prompt engine.
 - **summarize-worker-lambda** – `src/summarize_worker_lambda.py` calls the
   summarization Lambda and reports results back to the state machine.
-- **file-summary-lambda** – `src/file_summary_lambda.py` creates the final
+- **summary-document-lambda** – `src/file_summary_lambda.py` assembles the
-  document.
+  final summary document.
 Helper functions are exposed for PDF generation.

-The `template.yaml` defines the SQS queue, Lambda functions and the `FileProcessingStepFunction` that ties them together.
+The `template.yaml` defines the SQS queue, Lambda functions and two Step Functions.

+* **SummarizationWorkflow** – starts at `LoadPrompts` and runs the summarization tasks.
+* **FileProcessingStepFunction** – invokes the file-ingestion workflow and then calls `SummarizationWorkflow` to generate the summary.

+Both state machine ARNs are exported as `FileProcessingStepFunctionArn` and `SummarizationWorkflowArn` for use by other stacks.

 ## Local testing